fraspass/pitman_yor/INPUT.md

 ## Network-wide anomaly detection using the Pitman-Yor process

-This reposit contains Python code used to perform network-wide anomaly detection using the Pitman-Yor process in a computer network.
+This reposit contains Python code used to perform network-wide anomaly detection using the two parameter Poisson-Dirichlet or Pitman-Yor process (Pitman and Yor, 1997) in a computer network.

+This code builds up on the Hadoop-MapReduce procedure described in Heard and Rubin-Delanchy (2016).
+The Dirichlet process described by the authors in the paper is extended to include an extra parameter, which allows for more flexibility when modelling data exhibiting power-law behaviour.

+# Methodology

 A computer network can be interpreted as a directed graph $\mathbb{G}=(V,E)$, where $V$ is the node set of computers and $E\subseteq V\otimes V$ is the edge set of observed unique connections.